multiversx/mx-ide-vscode/README.md

 ### How to publish an update of the extension

-1. Within a PR, bump version in `package.json` and `package-lock.json`, and update changelog.
+1. Within a PR, bump the version in `package.json` and `package-lock.json`.
 2. Open and merge the PR against the `main` (`master`) branch.
 3. Trigger the Github Workflow called `Release`.
 This will also publish the extension on the Visual Studio Marketplace.